 The lessons moving our learning journey these past two weeks have been decades in the making.
 I have pondered leaving them out of this public blog, but I would be remiss in doing so.
 They inform every interaction I have ever had with my children and ultimately shape the very core of my family.
-I am who I am, the mother becoming, the woman evolving, the wife in bloom, because of these lessons.
+I am who I am—the mother becoming, the woman evolving, the wife in bloom—because of these lessons.
 They are of heartache and forgiveness, loss and reconciliation.
-To ignore them is to repeat them, abdicating power over the lives of my children (and the future of my psyche.)
+To ignore them is to potentially repeat them, abdicating power over the lives of my children (and the future of my psyche.)

-I was the fifth child born to a couple who were already too enmeshed to enjoy the psychic renaissance of the sixties and seventies.
+I was the fifth child born to a couple who were already too enmeshed in the destructive sins of their generation to enjoy the psychic renaissance of the sixties and seventies.

 When my mother left my father, she did so with all the courage she could muster, a beaten down car, and her five children.
-As a mother myself now, with three lovely, easy children and an incredibly supportive husband, I don’t know how she did it.
+As a mother myself now, with three lovely children and an incredibly supportive husband, I don’t know how she did it.
 She is my hero.
-Even with my blessed circumstances, the stress of parenting can be overwhelming.
+Even under the positive circumstances that surround me, the stress of parenting can be overwhelming.
 Day to day minutia is a comfort.
 The ordinariness of it sustains me.
 My mother shattered the ordinary to protect her children from the demons of my father’s past.
 It must have nearly killed her.

-Her second marriage brought a new set of historical demons and gave her a sixth child, my little sister, nearly five years my junior.
+Her second marriage brought a new set of historical demons and gave her a sixth child.

 Now, at 42, I have no judgement regarding those demons.
 How could I?
 As difficult as it was to be parented according to such deep affliction, it must have been all the more agonizing to be in their possession.
 At 20, though, they were devastatingly painful to try and endure any longer.
 They broke our family apart, leaving some of us in mere sprinklings of relationships, other combinations of us completely estranged, and still others more deeply bound by a shared experience.